nf-core/sarek/doc/INSTALL.md

 You can [Test Sarek with small dataset and small reference](https://github.com/SciLifeLab/Sarek/blob/master/doc/TESTS.md)

+## Update

+To update Sarek, it's also very simple:

 ```bash
 # Connect to your system
 > ssh -AX [USER]@[system]REFERENCES